 Proper wording on the lease agreement can help eliminate a lot of confusion on who is responsible for snow removal.
 The lease agreement should reflect the state or municipal laws on snow removal and clearly define any details concerning time and so forth.
 If your lease agreement doesn’t include language about snow removal responsibilities, create an addendum that expressly discusses it and make sure both of you sign it.
 Make sure to have your lease agreement reviewed with an attorney who is familiar with landlord-tenant laws and snow removal requirements in your area.

-To learn more about the snow removal laws in your state check out this guide:
+Learn more about snow removal laws in your state: